galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 >
 >     $$log(\textrm{counts for gene X}) - average(\textrm{log values for counts for gene X}) = log(\frac{\textrm{counts for gene X}}{\textrm{average for gene X}})$$
 >
->     This step is checking out the ratio of the counts in each sample compared to the average across all samples.
+>     This step compares the ratio of the counts in each sample to the average across all samples.
 >
 > 5. Calculate the median of the ratios for each sample
 >